brimdata/zed/zeek/README.md

 typically learn the `_path` for events in one of two ways:

 * **Explicit** - It will be included in each JSON event, such as if the events were output by the [JSON Streaming Logs](https://github.com/corelight/json-streaming-logs) package.
-This was the case for the zq-sample-data events shown above.
+This was the case for the zed-sample-data events shown above.
 * **Implicit** - `zq` will deduce it from filenames, such as if the Zeek logs were output by the built-in [ASCII logger](https://docs.zeek.org/en/current/scripts/base/frameworks/logging/writers/ascii.zeek.html) with `redef LogAscii::use_json = T;` configured.
 If the files have been subject